 For Owners of S Corporations, Partnerships and Limited Liability Companies

-A pass-through entity that files a unified return on behalf of its nonresident owners is not required to withhold Virginia income tax from distributions made to those owners.
-Instead, the entity should make estimated tax payments on a unified basis under its own federal employer identification number, using Form 760ES.
+A pass-through entity that files a composite return on behalf of its nonresident owners is not required to withhold Virginia income tax from distributions made to those owners.
+Instead, the entity should make estimated tax payments on a composite basis under its own federal employer identification number, using Form 760ES.